-As soon as possible after your accident, it would be beneficial to begin investigating the conditions that caused it.
+As soon as possible after your personal injury, it would be beneficial to begin investigating the conditions that caused it.
 Steps that should be immediately taken include examining and photographing the accident scene to preserve evidence that you may need later, identifying and interviewing witnesses, and beginning to establish who or what was at fault for the accident.
-A personal injury attorney might be able to assist you by focusing on helping to recover your losses while you attend to getting your life and health back on track.
+An Escondidopersonal injury attorney might be able to assist you by focusing on helping to recover your losses while you attend to getting your life and health back on track.

 When you are injured and suffer losses in a car accident, you may be entitled to recover economic and non-economic damages.
 Economic damages are actual monetary losses which can include the costs of emergency, medical and rehabilitative care, required daily living assistance, lost wages while you are unable to work, or loss of earning capacity when you can no longer work at jobs that paid as well as before the accident.
 Non-economic damages include non-monetary losses such as the reasonable value of pain and suffering, emotional distress, and loss of enjoyment of life.
 Your personal injury attorney may be able to identify other economic and non-economic damages to which you may be entitled.